 #5.
 Create an itemized list of services and products

 Since this is an invoice template, you really don't need to create an accurate list.
-Instead, focus on adding a few sample lines to your invoice form.
+Instead, focus on adding a few sample lines to your invoice template.
 Later, when you create a real invoice, you can duplicate these sample lines as necessary.

 Each line should include space for a few details: